GoogleCloudPlatform/cluster-health-scanner/README.md

 #### Cleaning up lingering CronJobs and Jobs

-Using a Helm chart makes clean up simpler, but it's important to remove any lingering CronJobs and Jobs in your cluster that doesn't get cleaned up automatically.
+Using a Helm chart simplifies cleanup, but it's important to remove any lingering CronJobs and Jobs in your cluster that don't get cleaned up automatically.

-You can list these with the commands like the following using `grep`:
+You can list these with the commands using `grep`:

 ```bash
 kubectl get cronjobs | grep healthcheck
 kubectl get jobs | grep healthcheck
 ```

-To remove lingering CronJobs & Jobs:
+To remove lingering CronJobs and Jobs:
 ```bash
 kubectl delete cronjobs CRONJOB_NAME

 kubectl delete jobs JOB_NAME_0 JOB_NAME_1
 ```

-Because Jobs from CHS tend to have similar names, you can filter those jobs by name (such `healthcheck` in this example) with something like below:
+Because Jobs from CHS tend to have similar names, you can filter those jobs by name (like `healthcheck` in this example):

 ```bash
 # Gets list of jobs, filters for `healthcheck`, selects only the Job name